 - vehicle and personnel security inspection points prior to entering the site.

-- A sterile zone located immediately around the operational zone’s parameter.
-The sterile zone:
+A sterile zone was to be immediately around the operational zone’s parameter.

-- separates the operational zone from adjacent land uses
+- separate the operational zone from adjacent land uses

-- provides an empty and secure space in line with regulatory requirements.
+- provide an empty and secure space in line with regulatory requirements.